Chemistry Courses

 CHEM1872General Physical and Inorganic Chemistry3 ch (3C1T)

 Intended primarily for Engineering students who require an introduction to physical and inorganic chemistry.
-This course may cover thermochemistry, chemical bonding & molecular structure, gases, intermolecular forces & modern materials, chemical equilibria (acid & base, buffer & solubility), chemical kinetics, chemical thermodynamics, electrochemistry, and nuclear chemistry.
+This course may cover thermochemistry, chemical bonding and molecular structure, gases, intermolecular forces and modern materials, chemical equilibria (acid and base, buffer and solubility), chemical kinetics, chemical thermodynamics, electrochemistry, and nuclear chemistry.

 CHEM1877General Physical and Inorganic Chemistry Laboratory2 ch (3L)